 3 Ways to Become an ACH PayFac

-An ACH Payment Facilitator, or ACH PayFac allows a SaaS company to act as a master merchant for its client base.
+An ACH Payment Facilitator, or ACH PayFac allows a SaaS platform to act as a master merchant for its client base.
 The SaaS provider onboards clients quickly and easily — making it simple for the user base to quickly begin accepting customer payments.
-While these generally are credit card transactions, a new approach via ACH is growing in popularity.

 From the partner bank’s perspective there are security and data concerns.
 One example: Hackers buy a list of 2,000 bank accounts.
 They sign up 50 bogus sub accounts on an facilitation provider platform and debit $100,000 via ACH.
 Monies are funded and they disappear.
 The ACH facilitator is first in line to recover the monetary loss.
 If they can’t recover, then the bank is at risk.
 To mitigate this risk either the ACH PayFac provider or the SaaS platform will likely post a reserve.
 The reserve would be a tied to potential processing $ volume.
 An example might be a reserve equal to 3 time the per day ACH processing limit.
 This protects the bank from potential $ loss.

 2-The ACH world has been a batch environment.
 That means that a payment via ACH processed today a-does not debit the customer until next business morning and b-has no authorization component to validate the bank account being debited has requisite funds.

-Another reason ACH is becoming more popular is due to the increase in credit card decline rates.
-In the card world, a 10-15% decline rate on recurring transactions is common.
-Whether due to data breaches, legacy replacements or lost, expired or stolen cards, the decline rate has been steadily increasing in the last three to five years as well.
+Another massive reason ACH is becoming more popular is due to the increase in credit card decline rates.
+In the card world, a 10-15% decline rate on recurring transactions can be common with higher risk industries eg dating seeing 25%+.

 For recurring transactions in low-risk business environments and ACH option is mandatory.

-So how do you become an ACH PayFac?
+So the question is how do you become an ACH PayFac?

 Let’s look at 3 options and examine a 4th as well: